Concept | Partitioned models#

 Using a country as an example of a subgroup, customers in different countries could have different purchasing patterns impacting sales predictions.
 This could be due to differences in characteristics such as seasons.

-Therefore, partitioning our data by country and training a machine learning model for each partition could result in a higher-performing model.
-If we trained the model using the whole dataset instead of using partitions, the model might not be able to capture all of the nuances for each country or subgroup.
+Therefore, partitioning data by country and training a machine learning model for each partition could result in a higher-performing model.
+If you trained the model using the whole dataset instead of using partitions, the model might not be able to capture the nuances for each country or subgroup.

 Use case#

-Let’s test our hypothesis in Dataiku.
+Let’s test this hypothesis in Dataiku.
 In this example, we’ve trained and deployed two machine learning models to predict flight arrival delay time.
-The flight arrival dataset has two partitions, Florida and California.
+The flight arrival dataset has two partitions: Florida and California.

-• Random_forest has been trained over the whole data
+The saved model Random_forest has been trained over the whole data.

-Let’s compare the difference between our two deployed models and observe the results.
+Let’s compare the difference between the two deployed models and observe the results.

-We’ll look at the non-partitioned model first.
-In the performance summary, it looks like our best model is the random forest.
+Look at the non-partitioned model first.
+In the performance summary, it looks like the best model is the random forest.
 Its R2 score is pretty good.

 Let’s compare this with the results of the partitioned model.
-Once again, our best model is the random forest.
+Once again, the best model is the random forest.

-We notice that Dataiku does not display the performance summary at the top.
+Notice that Dataiku doesn’t display the performance summary at the top.
 This is expected.
-We have trained not only one model, but as many models as partitions in our dataset times the number of algorithms.
-The summary for all of these models would not be readable.
+We have trained not only one model, but as many models as partitions in the dataset times the number of algorithms.
+The summary for all models would not be readable.

-Furthermore, Dataiku displays the R2 score as approximate because it is the summation of the results of two separate models: one trained on the florida partition, and one trained on the california partition.
+Furthermore, Dataiku displays the R2 score as an approximation.
+This is because it’s the summation of the results of two separate models: one trained on the Florida partition, and one trained on the California partition.
 It’s good to see that the overall score of the partitioned model exceeded that of the non-partitioned model.

-To compare the overall results with the results of the partitions, we can review the Summary page of the random forest model.
+To compare the overall results with the results of the partitions, you can review the Summary page of the random forest model.